This is how a QR code warehouse & inventory management system can help you eradicate mispicks and ensure you’re not losing stock and inventory.

 Can I build my own QR code warehouse management system?

 Yes you can.
 In a matter of days.
-And our customer success stories and forms2 testimonials back that up!
+And our mobile forms and business apps case studies & forms2 testimonials back that up!

 You can even build an app to handle ‘goods in’.
 By generating a QR code and using a mobile printer for the carton label, the QR code, product description etc, can be automatically recorded from the app into the ERP system.
 You can create a full-service warehouse goods-in/goods-out system!